ddttom/parser/README.md

 All parsers in `src/services/parser/parsers/` have been verified for compliance with the standardized architecture and testing standards:

 - **Architecture Compliance**:
-  - All parsers extend from base parser template
   - All implement pattern-based matching with priority
-  - All generate complete metadata
   - All follow best match selection logic

 - **Confidence Level Compliance**: